Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 We play an important role in the appointment of new staff, particularly those at a senior level.

 Governing bodies are supported by the Local Authority through the provision of training and advice.
-OFSTED evaluate how effectively governors challenge and hold senior leaders to account for all aspects of the school’s performance and ensure financial stability, and will judge the effectiveness of governance against the three core strategic functions.
+Ofsted evaluates how effectively governors challenge and holds senior leaders to account for all aspects of the school’s performance and ensure financial stability, and will judge the effectiveness of governance against the three core strategic functions.

 Head Teacher Appraisal